-Absurdly Driven looks at the world of enterprise with a skeptical eye and a firmly rooted tongue in cheek.
+Absurdly Driven looks at the enterprise world with a skeptical eye and a firmly rooted tongue in cheek.

 Modern lifestyles take it out of you.